cassandra-hui/GitHub-Workshop/Practice/5_website.md

 ## Done!

-You've successfully forked a repository, cloned it to your computer, created a GitHub Pages site, copied over a website template, personalized the information, and published your site online.
+You've successfully created a GitHub Pages site and published your site online.